-The DMC Battery Testing Platform leverages a modular hardware architecture, flexible subsystem components, and reliable instrumentation, to create completely customized test systems tailored to meet the end user's specifications.
-Use of the modular platform allows the production of a battery test system carefully configured to each customer's needs, with the performance and cost of a turn-key, off-the-shelf solution.
+The DMC Battery Testing Platform leverages a modular hardware architecture, flexible subsystem components, and reliable instrumentation, to create completely customized test systems tailored to meet end users specifications.
+Use of the modular platform allows the production of a completely customized battery test system with the performance and cost of a turn-key, off the shelf solution.

-The image above shows the basic block diagram of a test system.
-Each test system produced will include only the modules required to meet end user's specifications.
+The basic block diagram of a test system is shown at right.
+Each test system produced will include only the modules required to meet end user specifications.
 Modules can be easily customized, or new ones added, as needed for your implementation.